michaelbattlegeniesolutions/gitbooktest/README.md

 ## Welcome to MyAPI

+This is an update from the github side.

 Welcome to MyAPI!
 Here you'll find all the documentation you need to get up and running with the MyAPI API.

 ## Want to jump right in?